newrelic/.github/docs/repolinter/repolinter-runbook.md

 ### Change the policy for a repository

+**Note:** If you are changing the policy for repository, make sure any also change the category for that repository in the [Opensource Website](https://github.com/newrelic/opensource-website).

 The process to change the Repolinter policy will depend on how Repolinter is deployed on that repository.
 If there is a `.github/workflows/repolinter.yml` workflow file in the repository, use the steps below.
 If the repository is listed in this repository's [`.github/workflows/repolinter-apply.yml`](../../.github/workflows/repolinter-apply.yml), use the steps listed under [change policy for a central deployment](#change-policy-for-a-central-deployment).
 If neither of these conditions are met, Repolinter has not yet been deployed on the repository--follow the steps under [add Repolinter to a single repository](#add-repolinter-to-a-single-repository) to setup Repolinter for the first time.

 1. Fork (or create a branch) on the target repository, and clone it locally so you can modify it.